 How to Roast Garlic

-Cut a smidge off the top of the garlic bulb (the papery up side, not the side with the roots), place it on a sheet of foil and drizzle a little olive oil over the tops, place in a 400 degree oven and bake for 20-25 minutes, until soft and brown.
+Cut (my favorite knife) about 1/4 inch off the top of the garlic bulb (the papery side, not the side with the roots), place it on a sheet of foil and drizzle a little olive oil over the top, bake for 20-25 minutes, until soft and golden brown.

-Once it’s done, let it cool for 5 minutes or so, then using a paper towel to grab it, gently squeeze from the bottom up and those little cloves of garlic will come bursting out, catch them in the foil so you can remove any of the skin that falls out with it.
+Allow it to cool for 5 minutes or so, then using a paper towel, gently squeeze from the bottom up and those little cloves of garlic will come popping out, catch them in the foil so you can remove any of the skin that falls out with it.

 While it roasts, drizzle a couple of tablespoons of olive oil into a large, heavy pot over medium heat.